creately/modules-js/packages/font-family-lang-support/readme.md

 #### .isFontSupport(fontFamily: string, languageCode: string)

-This return a boolean value.
+This returns a boolean value.
+True indicates that the font is supported for the given language.